wjbuttoniv/Windows-Defender-Scans/README.md

 # Windows Defender Anti-virus: Basic Scanning Procedures

-This document provides an overview of the fundamental scanning procedures within Windows Defender Antivirus.
-Please note that this document focuses on explanation rather than serving as a step-by-step guide.
+This document provides an overview of essential actions within Windows Defender Antivirus, explaining the key steps to better understand the scanning process.

 ## Introduction

-The primary objective of this document is to familiarize users with essential functions in Windows Defender Antivirus.
-These functions include running scans and interpreting threat reports.
+The main purpose of this document is to elucidate the core functionalities of Windows Defender Antivirus, emphasizing the significance of each action involved in scanning and interpreting threat reports.

 ## Step 1: Accessing Virus and Threat Protection

-To initiate the scanning process, you must first access the "Virus and Threat Protection" feature.
-This can be done through the following steps:
+To initiate the scanning process, the first action is to access the "Virus and Threat Protection" feature:

-1. Open "Update and Security". <br />
+- Opening Windows Defender provides access to essential security controls.
    ![Windows Defender](https://github.com/wjbuttoniv/Windows-Defender-Scans/blob/main/Windows%20Defender%20Scans/Pasted%20image%2020231031102847.png?raw=true)

-2. Navigate to the "Windows Security" section. <br />
+- Within the "Virus and Threat Protection" section, you'll find vital security options.
    ![Virus and Threat Protection](https://github.com/wjbuttoniv/Windows-Defender-Scans/blob/main/Windows%20Defender%20Scans/Pasted%20image%2020231031102948.png?raw=true)

 ## Step 2: Updating Threat Definitions

-To ensure that your antivirus protection is up to date, regularly update your threat definitions.
-This is accomplished by executing the following action:
+Ensuring the latest threat definitions is essential for effective security.
+This action involves:

-1. Run "Check for updates" under "Virus & Threat Protection Updates."
+- Periodically checking for updates under "Virus & Threat Protection Updates" to maintain a robust defense.
    ![Check for updates](https://github.com/wjbuttoniv/Windows-Defender-Scans/blob/main/Windows%20Defender%20Scans/Pasted%20image%2020231031103212.png?raw=true)

-2. Confirm the update process.
+- Confirming the update process guarantees that your system remains protected.
    ![Update Confirmation](https://github.com/wjbuttoniv/Windows-Defender-Scans/blob/main/Windows%20Defender%20Scans/Pasted%20image%2020231031103239.png?raw=true)

 ## Step 3: Performing an Antivirus Quick Scan

 A quick scan is a rapid assessment of your system's security.
-Here's how to initiate a quick scan:
+To understand its findings, follow these actions:

-1. Click the "Quick Scan" button on the "Virus and Threat Protection" screen.
+- Initiating a "Quick Scan" via the "Virus and Threat Protection" screen.

-2. Access the scan results by clicking "Threat History."
+- Accessing the scan results by clicking "Threat History" to comprehend the threats identified.
    ![Quick Scan Results](https://github.com/wjbuttoniv/Windows-Defender-Scans/blob/main/Windows%20Defender%20Scans/Pasted%20image%2020231031103458.png?raw=true)

-Within the "Threat History" page, you can view details about quarantined or allowed threats.
+- Within the "Threat History" page, you can gain insights into quarantined or allowed threats.
    ![Threat History](https://github.com/wjbuttoniv/Windows-Defender-Scans/blob/main/Windows%20Defender%20Scans/Pasted%20image%2020231031103837.png?raw=true)

 ## Step 4: Running a Custom Scan (e.g., Downloads Folder)

-If you wish to perform a custom scan that targets a specific directory, follow these steps:
+To conduct a specialized scan targeting a specific directory, perform the following actions:

-1. Click "Scan options" on the "Virus and Threat Protection" page.
+- Choosing "Scan options" on the "Virus and Threat Protection" page signifies your intent to customize the scan.
    ![Scan Options](https://github.com/wjbuttoniv/Windows-Defender-Scans/blob/main/Windows%20Defender%20Scans/Pasted%20image%2020231031103948.png?raw=true)

-2. Choose the "Custom Scan" option.
+- Opting for the "Custom Scan" mode allows you to tailor the scan to your needs.
    ![Custom Scan](https://github.com/wjbuttoniv/Windows-Defender-Scans/blob/main/Windows%20Defender%20Scans/Pasted%20image%2020231031103948.png?raw=true)

-3. A file explorer window will open, allowing you to select a directory.
-In this example, we'll select the "Downloads" folder from the directory tree on the left of File Explorer.
+- A file explorer window will open, enabling you to select a directory.
+In this example, we choose the "Downloads" folder from the directory tree on the left of File Explorer.
    ![Selecting the Downloads Folder](https://github.com/wjbuttoniv/Windows-Defender-Scans/blob/main/Windows%20Defender%20Scans/Pasted%20image%2020231031104135.png?raw=true)

-4. Depending on the number of files in the chosen directory, the scan will complete promptly.
+- The scan process will complete promptly, revealing the results based on your custom criteria.
    ![Custom Scan Progress](https://github.com/wjbuttoniv/Windows-Defender-Scans/blob/main/Windows%20Defender%20Scans/Pasted%20image%2020231031104209.png?raw=true)

-By following these steps, you can effectively perform custom scans tailored to your specific needs.
-Please feel free to explore the options and functionalities provided by Windows Defender Antivirus to enhance your system's security.
+By understanding these actions, you can effectively manage and optimize your system's security through Windows Defender Antivirus.
+Explore these features to enhance your protection comprehensively.